-The table below shows which question types can be used for a Handwritten assignment or a Digital test.
+The table below shows which question types can be used for a written assignment or a digital test.

 |Free formatted question||Yes||No|